 Is Water Damage Caused by a Washing Machine Flood Covered by Insurance?

-In most cases, your homeowners’ insurance policy will cover any water damage caused by a washing machine flood that is sudden and accidental.
-As long as properly maintain your washing machine and repair known issue, your insurance company will likely approve the claim.
+In most cases, your homeowners’ insurance policy will cover any water damage caused by a washing machine overflow or flood that is sudden and accidental.
+As long as you properly maintain your washing machine and repair known issues, your insurance company will likely approve the claim.

 There is one catch, however.
 While your insurance company will cover the cost of repairs within your home, they typically will not pay to repair or replace your washing machine.
 For this reason, we recommend purchasing a unit with a long warranty that covers both parts and labor.

 Call Restoration Local if you have Water Damage from a Washing Machine Flood or Leak

 Restoration Local is a network of nation-wide water damage restoration contractors.
-Our network includes a wide array of restoration companies including most major franchises like AdvantaClean, Rainbow International, and Steamatic as well as independent companies.
-If you have a washing machine flood or other water damage, we will connect you with a local restoration company to repair the damage.
+Our network includes a wide array of restoration companies including popular brands like AdvantaClean and Steamatic as well as independent companies.
+If you have a washing machine flood or overflow, we will connect you with a local restoration company to repair the damage.

 With our network of local contractors, you can find a qualified water restoration company in your neighborhood.
 They provide complete water damage cleanup services, including water damage extraction, dry out, and restoration.
 We also have on-call contractors available to assist after any water event.
 Call 1-888-443-3110 to talk with a local water restoration company now.
 Our on-call contractors offer 24-hour emergency services, 30-minute response time, and a free estimate.